ScottBrian/scottbrian_utils/README.rst

    threads.
 9. The Pauser class provides a pause function similar to the python sleep function, but with improved accuracy.
-10. The verify_source function in src_verifier.py allows you to verify that you are testing the built code and not the source.
+10. The verify_lib function in testlib_verifier.py allows you to verify that you are testing the built code and not the source.
 11. The stop_watch item is a simple timing function that you can use in test cases.
 12. The @time_box decorator allows you to print start, stop, and execution times.